devjoe1991/yourora-native/docs/backend/Feed/mixed-media-feed-implementation.md

 ## **Conclusion**

-This mixed media feed implementation will transform YourOra into a comprehensive fitness social platform where users can share their journey through both images and videos.
+This mixed media feed implementation will transform Miha into a comprehensive fitness social platform where users can share their journey through both images and videos.
 The unified experience eliminates the need for separate tabs while providing rich, engaging content that keeps the community active and motivated.

 The technical implementation ensures smooth performance while the user experience remains intuitive and engaging.
-Users will enjoy a seamless feed that adapts to their content preferences while maintaining the fitness-focused community that makes YourOra special.
+Users will enjoy a seamless feed that adapts to their content preferences while maintaining the fitness-focused community that makes Miha special.